Wireless security: Additions to WPAv2

 Unlike 802.1X, 802.11i already has most other additional security-services such as TKIP.
 Just as with WPAv1, WPAv2 may work in cooperation with EAP and a WIDS.

 WAPI

 This stands for WLAN Authentication and Privacy Infrastructure.
 This is a wireless security standard defined by the Chinese government.

 Smart cards, USB tokens, and software tokens

 Security token use is a method of authentication relying upon only authorized users possessing the requisite token.
 Smart cards are physical tokens in the cards that utilize an embedded integrated circuit chip for authentication, requiring a card reader.
 USB Tokens are physical tokens that connect via USB port to authenticate the user.

 RF shielding

-It's practical in some cases to apply specialized wall paint and window film to a room or building to significantly attenuate wireless signals, which keeps the signals from propagating outside a facility.
-This can significantly improve wireless security because it's difficult for hackers to receive the signals beyond the controlled area of a facility, such as from a parking lot.
+It is practical in some cases to apply specialized wall paint and window film to a room or building to significantly attenuate wireless signals, which keeps the signals from propagating outside a facility.
+This can significantly improve wireless security because it is difficult for hackers to receive the signals beyond the controlled area of a facility, such as from a parking lot.